kintone-labs/kintone-ui-component/docs/document/docs/components/desktop/combobox.md

 ### Custom CSS
 > Please check [Custom CSS feature guide](../../getting-started/custom-css.md) at first.

-Here is a list of properties that can be used for modifying component style:
+Here is a list of properties that can be used for modifying component style:<br>
+"toggle" means the area of the input box and arrow down icon.
 #### Property
 | Name |
 | :--- |